Idea Lab – FAQ

-A. We are maintaining a list of selected ideas here on the IUG site.
-Within the Always Challenges you can use the stage filter to view either the Selected or Future Possibilities Categories to see the ideas that have graduated to either of those stages.
+A. We are maintaining a list of selected ideas within the Idea Lab.
+Within the Always Open Challenges you can use the stage filter to view either the Selected or Future Possibilities Categories to see the ideas that have graduated to either of those stages.
 Within a closed challenge, there will be a banner on the home page of the challenge that displays the winners of that challenge.

 A. From within the full page for a given idea scroll down to where you normally see comments.
 You will find a tasks tab next to the word comments.
 Click on that, and then from the drop down menu that appears select the phase you wish to view (either Product Review or Expert Review).
 Completed reviews will be labeled as such, and you may view those by clicking on the entry in the task column.

 Q. Why did we make this change?

 A. Our goal is to improve coordination between Innovative and the user community regarding innovation.
 The previous model limited submissions to incremental enhancements for existing products, and the ballot process was cumbersome and not inclusive.
 With voting limited to one vote per IUG (or PUG) member library, it was difficult to gather meaningful feedback from all users of the systems.
 The annual ballot process did not align with Innovative’s quarterly development cycle, nor did it include a mechanism for conversations between users and Innovative about the context for requests.

 Idea Lab will foster communication and get your winning ideas into the development cycle faster.

 Q. Does the Idea Lab support languages besides English?